PiersonBro/flaming-test-tyrion/README.md

 flaming-test-tyrion
 ===================

-This is a test repository consisting of .txt files.
-I'm using it to test out my Git app, [Mnemonic](https://github.com/PiersonBro/mnemonic).
+This was a test repository consisting of .txt files. that I was using to test out my Git app, [Mnemonic](https://github.com/PiersonBro/mnemonic).

+Now I have the 2017 win projections for all of MLB, as well as positional rankings provided by Fangraphs.